jihyeona/text-service/README.md

     GET /messages/:userId?start=0&stop=10&lastFetchedTimestamp=1620704560992

 ## To test the service
-To run this locally, run `npm install` and `node app.js` to get the server running.

-Recipient is identified with its user name.

-You can test the service with curl, as below.
+You can test the service with curl, for example, as below.

-Replace the root url to http://localhost:3000 if you want to test the endpoint locally.
+To run the server locally, run `npm install` and `node app.js`.
+If you want to test the endpoints locally, you will need a secret file for firebase database configuration and change the FIREBASE_KEY_PATH at .env file with the path of directory where you have stored the secret.
+Finally, replace the base url with http://localhost:3000.

 1. create a user
 `curl -X POST -H "Content-Type: application/json" -d '{"name":"username"}' https://text-service.onrender.com/users`